ZelingXiong/Multi_Spintronics_Board/README.md

 Also, remember to change your_path on line 20 in each file to your directory path.

-By running the Audio_Single_Board.py file, single-spintronics board training will begin.
+1) By running the Audio_Single_Board.py file, single-spintronics board training for audio tagging task will begin.

-By running the Audio_Double_Board.py file, double-spintronics board training will begin.
+2) By running the Audio_Double_Board.py file, double-spintronics board training for audio tagging task will begin.

+3) By runnning the RF_single_board.py, single-spintronics board training for multi-frequency RF signal classification task will begin.

+4) By runnning the RF_double_board.py, double-spintronics board training for multi-frequency RF signal classification task will begin.

 Np in each file represents number of different signals included in the classification task.